Ibrahim-kelin/Ibrahim-kelin/README.md

 - 👋 Hi, I’m @Ibrahim-kelin
 - 👀 I’m interested in exploring some new things
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on AI programs
 - 📫 How to reach me johnibrahim58@gmail.com